-Authenticating to the module is done through the use of keys.
-The Crypto-Officer and User Roles both authenticate through identity based authentication.
+Authenticating to the module is done through either challenge response or by asymmetric signature.
+The Crypto-Officer, User, and Provider authenticate through identity-based authentication, by demonstrating knowledge of their key or PIN (a 128-bit TDES key, 64-bit password/PIN, and DSA key set for the CO, User, and Provider respectively).
 The types of authentication are listed in the table below.

-Authentication Strength Roles Туре Transport Key The most recent random login challenge is encrypted using the Crypto-Officer Authentication Transport Key, which is a 2-key 3DES Key.
-The PSD Role Transport Key is 128 bits.
+Authentication Type Strength Roles Transport Key Authentication The most recent random login challenge is encrypted using the Transport Key, which is a 2-key Triple-DES Key.
+The PSD Transport Key is 128 bits.
 There are 2^128 possible combinations for the transport key, which makes the strength of the key 1/(2^128).
-User Password Authentication The User Password is 20 bytes long, and it is hashed with a random challenge that is 8 bytes long.
+Crypto-Officer Role User Password Authentication The User Password is 20 bytes long, and it is hashed with a random challenge that is 8 bytes long.
 These are both hashed with SHA-1 to create a 20-byte login command used to authenticate the user.
 Because the password is 64 bits, the strength of this authentication is a 1/(2^64).
 User Role PSD Certificate Data Authentication The PSD Certificate Data is digitally signed with the provider key.
 The module verifies the signature with the provider key that was loaded into memory during Initialization and either authorizes the module or does not authorize the module.
-The strength of this key is based on a 1024 bit DSA public key.
-DSA is an asymmetric key that is based on the discreet logarithm problem which is a difficult mathematical function.
+The strength of this key is based on a 1024 bit DSA key set.
+DSA is an asymmetric key that is based on the discreet logarithm problem, which is a difficult mathematical function.
 Provider Role

-Table 3 - Estimated Strength of Authentication Mechanisms
+Table 6 - Estimated Strength of Authentication Mechanisms